douglasspgyn/FragmentStackManager/README.md

 A custom and easy Fragment Stack Manager.

+Don't worry about Fragment Stack anymore, focus on what you like and matters, create a better product.
+The Fragment Stack Manager will do all the hard work without change any of the main behaviors from Android.

+Imagine the Activity just like a holder for fragments, you need to set the title, options menu and still can handle the ActivityResult, all inside the Fragment.
+And you can push/pop a Fragmente whenever you have a Context (like inside an Adapter).

 You can see a [Sample Project here](https://github.com/douglasspgyn/FragmentStackManagerSample) and learn more on the [Wiki](https://github.com/douglasspgyn/FragmentStackManager/wiki).

 ## Add to your project: